Skip to Main Content

 Add a home office

 Another type of capital improvement is adding a home office.
 This could allow you to deduct the interest on your cash-out refinance.
 Plus, you can take the home office deduction if you’re self-employed or own a business.
-But you need to make sure you meet the requirements first.
+However, you’ll need to meet specific criteria to qualify for the home office deduction:

 Improve your rental property